OpenPrinting/ipp-usb/ipp-usb.8.md

    * `usb-max-interfaces = N`:
      Don't use more that N USB interfaces, even if more is available

+In case of you found out about your device needs a quirk to work properly or it does not work with `ipp-usb` at all, although it provides IPP-over-USB interface, please report the isues at https://github.com/OpenPrinting/ipp-usb.
+The possible quirk for the device can be added to the project itself and fix the situation for all device's owners.

 ## FILES

    * `/etc/ipp-usb/ipp-usb.conf`: